kinetikalab/project_demetra/README.md

 1. **Ignition of Gas Discharge in air-vapor mixture**

-2. **Stable Thermal Discharge for Energy Efficiency**: To ensure energy efficiency, a stable non-thermal and non-DBD discharge must be used, such as a gliding arc or streamer discharge.
+2. **Stable Thermal Discharge for Energy Efficiency**: To ensure energy efficiency, a stable non-thermal and non-DBD discharge must be used, such as a gliding arc or streamer discharge (which are alse increase electron density and launch step-by-step excutation)

 3. **Minimization of Byproduct Losses**: Once the N2 molecule is dissociated, byproducts such as NO2, N2O5, NO3, and N2O must be recirculated into the discharge to regenerate NO (refer to the Secondary Reactions section).